PurpleButNotALight/PurpleButNotALight/README.md

 ### hi
-i dont take anything seriously if its very
+i dont take anything seriously unless its very

 anyways here are some stats